carolrizzi/mentor/README.md

 Once you have registered a user, you can retrieve a JWT token by sending a POST request to the `/api/token/` endpoint with your username and password.
 This will return two tokens, `access` and `refresh`, which you can use to authenticate your requests.
 You can set the `access` token in the "Authorize" button on the top right corner.
 Once you have logged in, you can start using the API to create text analyses and send follow-up questions.

-Follow up questions are always linked to a specific text analysis, consequently all conversations start with a text analysis request.
+Follow-up questions are always linked to a specific text analysis, consequently, all conversations start with a text analysis request.
 You can request a text analysis by sending a POST request to the `/api/analysis/` endpoint.
 The title is optional and, if not provided, one will be generated automatically by the language model based on the text content.

-This request will return a `task_id` that you can use to check the status of background task created to process the text analysis.
+This request will return a `task_id` that you can use to check the status of the background task created to process the text analysis.
 You can check the status of the text analysis by sending a GET request to the `/api/task/{task_id}/` endpoint.
 The response will contain the status of the task and, once completed, the generated analysis.

 It will also return a `session_id` that you can use to send follow-up questions and query the details of that session.
 You can send a follow-up question by sending a POST request to the `/api/question/` endpoint with the corresponding session ID.
 The question will be processed based on the context of the previous messages exchanged in the same session ID.

-Like the analysis requestion, this question request will also return a `task_id` that you can use to check the status of the background task created to process the question.
+Like the analysis request, this question request will also return a `task_id` that you can use to check the status of the background task created to process the question.
 You can check the status of the question by sending a GET request to the `/api/task/{task_id}/` endpoint.
 The response will contain the status of the task and, once completed, the generated answer.

 You can list all the initiated text analysis conversations by sending a GET request to the `/api/analysis/` endpoint.
 This will return a list of all sessions, including their IDs, titles, and creation dates.
 You can retrieve the details of a specific session by sending a GET request to the `/api/analysis/{session_id}/` endpoint.
 This will return all messages exchanged in that session, including the initial text analysis and any follow-up questions and answers.